 I explained that Tom was not a no-show.
-In fact, CheapOAir had emailed me a confirmation of his flight changes before the original April 22 flight had even left the gate.
+In fact, I said, CheapOAir had emailed me a confirmation of his flight changes before the original April 22 flight had even left the gate.
 “Oh, I understand,” the agent said.
 “Just a moment while I look into this.”

 Fifteen minutes later, he returned.
 “I see what’s going on here,” he said.
 “Your husband was a no-show.”
 For more than ninety minutes, we went in circles, me explaining why Tom wasn’t a “no-show,” and the CheapOAir guy telling me he was.

 Although CheapOAir had to actually make the change, the JetBlue agent said, Tom’s ticket was absolutely still useable.
-“Insist on speaking with a supervisor and don’t give up,” she advised.
+“Insist on speaking with a supervisor and don’t give up!” she advised.
 In hindsight, I’m guessing this wasn’t her first experience with an unhappy CheapOAir customer.

 I called CheapOAir and asked for a supervisor.
 The person who answered insisted she could help me.
 On the off chance she actually could (oh, naive me…), I explained the situation.
-She put me on hold for about 15 minutes before returning to the line.
+She put me on hold for about fifteen minutes before returning to the line.
 “Aha!” she said.
 “I’ve figured it out!
 Your husband was a no-show for his flight.”

 Ever felt the urge to drive a pen through your own eyeball?